cjoakim/azure-cognitive-search-example/README.md

 An optional **Skillset**, containing **Skills**, can be used in a **pipeline** by the Indexer to augment the raw text extracted from the documents.
 Skills can be either **built-in** or **custom**.

-The Skillset in this project uses the following Skills in the pipeline; see file schemas/skillset_v1.json.
+The Skillset in this project uses the following Skills in the pipeline;
+see file schemas/skillset_v1.json.
 This Skillset pipeline greatly augments the raw extracted text, and transforms a simple **Search App** into an AI-driven **Cognitive Search App**.

 For example, PDF and other documents are **cracked** and their embedded text and images are further analyzed for **Entity Recognition, Sentiment, Key Phrases, and Image Analysis**.

 The implementations of **WebApiSkills** are up to you and are only limited by your creativity.
 In this app, the WebApiSkill invokes the Azure Function to identify the top n-number of words in the combined mergedText of the document (i.e. - document and image text).

 ```
+$ cat schemas/skillset_v1.json | grep odata

       "@odata.type": "#Microsoft.Skills.Text.EntityRecognitionSkill",
       "@odata.type": "#Microsoft.Skills.Text.SentimentSkill",
       "@odata.type": "#Microsoft.Skills.Text.KeyPhraseExtractionSkill",
       "@odata.type": "#Microsoft.Skills.Vision.OcrSkill",
       "@odata.type": "#Microsoft.Skills.Text.MergeSkill",
       "@odata.type": "#Microsoft.Skills.Vision.ImageAnalysisSkill",
-"@odata.type": "#Microsoft.Skills.Custom.WebApiSkill",            <-- Custom Skill implemented as an Azure Function
+      "@odata.type": "#Microsoft.Skills.Custom.WebApiSkill",
       "@odata.type": "#Microsoft.Azure.Search.CognitiveServicesByKey",
 ```

 ### OCR, Image Analysis, and TopWords - Sample Outputs